 Commemorative Air Force Southern California Wing

 The Commemorative Air Force Southern California Wing operates an Aviation Museum, also known as the WWII Aviation Museum, at the Camarillo Airport with planes from World War I, World War II, Korea, Vietnam.
-Daily except Monday.
+Daily except for Monday.
 On Tuesday, Thursday and Saturday visitors can observe ongoing restoration work.
 They are always working on different planes, so you may see different planes on different visits.

 08 of 11